shinichiroando/sashimi-c/README.md

 Special thanks to Tomoaki Ishiyama, who provided data of cosmological N-body simulations that were used for calibration of model output.

 Please send enquiries to Shin'ichiro Ando (s.ando@uva.nl).
+We have checked the codes work with python 3.9 but cannot guarantee for other versions of python.
+In any case, we cannot help with any technical issues not directly related to the content of SASHIMI (such as installation, sub-packages required, etc.)

 ## What can we do with SASHIMI?